wp-plugins/filtr8-magazine/readme.txt

 === Filtr8 Magazine ===
 Contributors: Filtr8
-Tags: content, media, marketing, newsletter, magazine, page, shortcode Requires at least: 3.0
+Tags: widget, news, twitter, facebook, content, media, marketing, newsletter, magazine, posts, shortcode Requires at least: 3.0
 Tested up to: 4.0
 Stable tag: 4.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Add to your web site a stunning magazine with amazing news, images and stories, highly relevant to your business.
+Add to your web site a stunning magazine with amazing news, images and stories, highly relevant to your business

 == Description ==

 Effortlessly discover, publish and share amazing stories and news to make your visitors stay longer and come back more often.
 Drive traffic to your website, improve your conversion rate, and delight your visitors!

-With [Filtr8](http://filtr8.com/ "Welcome to Filtr8") you become a publisher of engaging magazine about the latest news, developments and insights in your business area.
+With [Filtr8](https://filtr8.com/join "Welcome to Filtr8") you become a publisher of engaging magazine about the latest news, developments and insights in your business area.
-New relevant stories come to your Filtr8 Newsroom automatically, and you just choose which ones to publish.
+New relevant stories come to your Filtr8 Newsroom automatically, and you just choose which ones to publish and share to your social networks.

 Providing the relevant high-qualiy content to your audience is an excellent way of growing engagement, establishing thought leadership and getting new leads for your business.

-And your audience will love it.
+And your audience will simply love it.

 == Screenshots ==